 The movement began a few years ago when the National Institute for Occupational Safety and Health (NIOSH) decided it was time to review the protection offered by hard hats.
 Although the findings from this research have not yet been released, NIOSH isn’t the only one investigating hard hat alternatives/improvements.
 For example, a Maryland-based construction company worked a hard hat evaluation into its business plan, which led to KASK, an Italian manufacturer of helmets for athletes.
 KASK’s Zenith model meets the safety requirements of the consensus standard for construction headwear (ANSI Z89.1) and is also appropriate for workplaces with risks of electrical shock.
 These helmets offer a secure fit, a slot for earmuffs, and an optional, retractable visor that satisfies OSHA requirements for eye protection.
 Other models (and other manufacturers) offer other benefits.

 Going to work should not be a dangerous experience.
-If you are trying to put your life back together after a work-related accident, believe that someone else’s negligence caused you or a family member to suffer a work-related head injury, or if you have any questions about this topic, you can find out more by discussing it with one of the attorneys at The Mann Law Firm.
+If you are trying to put your life back together after a work-related accident, believe that someone else’s negligence caused you or a family member to suffer a work-related head injury, or if you have any questions about this topic, you can find out more by discussing it with one of the attorneys at The Mann Law Firm, who specialize as work injury lawyers.
 We have over 50 years of experience helping people, and we can help you.
 In addition to cases handled in Macon, we are prepared to handle claims on behalf of clients in Dublin, Warner Robins, Milledgeville and other Georgia communities.
 Contact us by calling (478) 742-3381 or by filling out our online form.